Single trip or Annual, Golf, Winter Sports or Cruise; we’ve got travel insurance to suit you.

 Do I need to declare existing medical conditions to get Admiral cover?

-Declaring your medical details will ensure you are purchasing a policy which meets your needs.
+Declaring your medical conditions will ensure you are purchasing a policy which meets your needs.
 It’s important you supply accurate and complete answers to all questions as failure to do so could mean your policy is invalid and/or your claim is not paid in full or refused.

 I have an Annual Multi-Trip policy.
 What is the longest I can go on holiday for?